exercism/configlet/README.md

 ## `configlet uuid`

 Each exercise and concept has a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which must only appear once across all of Exercism.
-It must be a valid version 4 UUID (compliant with RFC 4122) in the canonical textual representation, which means that it must match the below regular expression:
+It must be a valid version 4 UUID (compliant with RFC 4122) in the canonical textual representation, which means that it must match this regular expression:

 ```text
 ^[0-9a-f]{8}-[0-9a-f]{4}-4[0-9a-f]{3}-[89ab][0-9a-f]{3}-[0-9a-f]{12}$